Aditimatta/HTML-/HTML basic tags.md

 # Hypertext Markup Language (HTML)

-HTML is a code that is used to structure a webpage and it's content.
+HTML is a markup language that is used to structure a webpage and it's content.
 It designs the basic structure of a website.

 ### Basic HTML structure
 ```